pmeaney/payloadcms-051625grey/docs-and-extras/GUIDE--Deployment-Configuration.md

 The purpose of this guide is basically to point out that you need to change: `051625grey` to `<someDate><someColor>`, e.g. `123199purple`.

-**When I mention "update 051625grey to 123199purple, or see this checkbox below, consider that your queue to update the relevant file config**
+**When I mention "update 051625grey to 123199purple, or see this checkbox below, consider that your cue to update the relevant file config**

 - [ ] *051625grey -> 123199purple*

-It will also point out things you need to manually do-- such as setup the Github Repo, and its secrets, at listed below.
+It will also point out things you need to manually do-- such as setup the Github Repo, and its secrets, as listed below.
 The github repo secrets you'll add will essentially be your production secrets.
 CICD pulls them from github and injects them into your containers when they're created on the remote server. **As a template for the prod secrets to add to the github repo secrets, use the ./github/defaults/env-defaults.yml** file's sections for the pertinent app (payload or postgresql-- just be sure to scramble them as appropriate.)

 ## Repository Setup for Grey Deployment